Careers

 We are looking for dynamic Specialist Mental Health Mentors to work with students who have a diagnosed mental health condition and are studying at university.

-• High level of competence with methods to apply to working with students with complex mental health conditions.
+• High level of competence with methods to apply to working with students with MH conditions.

 • Familiarity with a multi-cultural perspective and experience of working with young people and/or adults from ethnic minority communities.

-• Provide mentoring to students studying at university who have a mental health condition.
+• Provide mentoring to students studying for a qualification at university who have a MH diagnosis.

-• Understand the impact of the student’s mental health condition (and the side effects of their medication) on the their ability to learn.
+• Understand the impact of the student condition on the student’s ability to learn.

-• Understand the impact of the mental health condition on the experience of being a university student.
+• Understand the impact of the MH condition on the experience of being a university student.

 • Offer practical ideas and at times study support.